Forever-Peace/GroundControl/README.md

 This gives me access to play-by-play data on a whole host of features, from field position to down and distance to stadium to clock time.
 What I do NOT currently have access to is anything relating to play charting: formations, path taken, location of initial contact, broken tackles etc. Drop a line if you can hook me up.</p>

 <h2>The Commitment to Open Data</h2>
-<p>I will be using <a href="http://www.howtogeek.com/180167/htg-explains-what-is-github-and-what-do-geeks-use-it-for/">GitHub</a> to publish the scripts, files, and data used for this project.<br/><br/>
+<p>I will be using <a href="http://www.howtogeek.com/180167/htg-explains-what-is-github-and-what-do-geeks-use-it-for/">GitHub</a> to publish the scripts, files, and data used for this project.
+There are two "branches" to this project: one for the website (yes, the website is also open access - you can see the source code that generated every page, or even push recommended typo fixes and clarifications), and one for the data and analysis scripts.<br/><br/>

-The entirety of the data is already available, in full, on the <a href="https://github.com/Forever-Peace/GroundControl">Ground Control GitHub Repository</a> (the "rushing_data_stack.csv" in the main folder).<br/><br/>
+The entirety of the data is already available, in full, on the <a href="https://github.com/Forever-Peace/GroundControl">Ground Control GitHub master Repository</a> (the "rushing_data_stack.csv" in the main folder).
+It, and the apps, have now recently been updated for the 2016 season.<br/><br/>

 Every time I post a chapter, I will also publish the "R" script I used to generate the major findings.
-These will be freely available on the GitHub/Chapters folder.
-Direct links to chapter scripts will be kept in a rolling list in the table of contents (<a href="/GroundControl/contents/#scripts">HERE</a>).<br/><br/>
+This github repository contains those scripts.
+Direct links to chapter scripts will be kept in a rolling list in the table of contents for the website (<a href="http://forever-peace.github.io/GroundControl/contents/#scripts">HERE</a>).<br/><br/>

 Further, all of the interactive apps will also be available, for free, through GitHub.
 The source code will be available under the "Chapters/shinyapps" folder, and the apps themselves can be downloaded and run automatically with just a single command (see below).</p>

 <h2>Using the Interactive Apps</h2>
-<p>Because I couldn't be arsed to figure out website hosting logistics, all apps will be distributed through GitHub.
+<p>Because website hosting logistics can be difficult and expensive, all apps will be distributed through GitHub.
 Using them is extremely easy, even if you have minimal computer knowledge.
-More detailed step-by-step instructions are <a href="/GroundControl/apps/install_apps/">here</a>.
+More detailed step-by-step instructions are <a href="http://forever-peace.github.io/GroundControl/apps/install_apps/">here</a>.
 But briefly, here are the prerequisites:<br/>
 1) <a href="https://mran.revolutionanalytics.com/open/">Download and install R from this link.</a> R is a free statistical analysis software.<br/>
 2) <a href="https://www.rstudio.com/products/rstudio/download/">Download and install RStudio from this link.</a> RStudio is a useful interface for R, but more importantly, it enables built-in automatic support for the plugin the apps are built with, called “shiny”.<br/>
 3) Update the packages you need.
 Open RStudio, and in the console, enter:</p>